Ang Jan Goan: Political advocacy

 Ang was involved in many aspects of Chinese politics in the Indies during his career.
 It may have been his second trip to China in 1918 that caused him to become more active in Chinese nationalist politics.

 He was involved in the Tjoe Sian Hwee, an organization fundraising for China in its war against Japan.
 Ang himself was later detained by the Japanese during the Japanese occupation of the Dutch East Indies.

 Another case that Ang involved himself in was to join a national committee in 1937 dedicating itself to improving treatment of pretrial detainees in the Indies.
 However, this was also connected to Chinese nationalism as the committee was explicitly a Chinese-only committee, and the event that had spurred them to form the committee was the arrest and rough treatment of some Indies Chinese businessmen who had been attempting to run for electoral office in China.

 During the early period of Indonesian independence, he was also elected president of the Hua-Chiao Chu-jin Hui, an organization aiming to normalize relations between Indonesia and China.
 After Indonesia did normalize its relationship with Beijing in 1950 the organization was renamed Chung-Hua Chiao-Tuan Tsung-Hui or "federation of Chinese associations", and Ang remained its president for another four years.

 Ang was also a co-creator of the Lembaga Persahabatan Indonesia-Tiongkok ("Association for the Promotion of friendship between Indonesia and China").
-And he was a member of the Persatuan Tionghoa, a political party formed in 1948 by Thio Thiam Tjong which was renamed Partai Demokrat Tionghoa Indonesia ("Chinese Indonesian Democratic party") in 1950.
-After that party was dissolved in 1954 Ang joined the Baperki until it too was dissolved in 1965.
+And he was a member of the Persatuan Tionghoa, a political party formed in 1948 by Thio Thiam Tjong which was renamed Partai Demokrat Tionghoa Indonesia ("Chinese Indonesian Democratic party", PDTI) in 1950.
+He spent time in prison in 1951 as part of the mass arrests of leftists ordered by the Soekiman Cabinet.
+After the PDTI was dissolved in 1954 Ang joined the Baperki until it too was dissolved in 1965.